ZU1310/Investigation-of-the-relationship-between-the-characteristics-and-the-diagnosis-of-Alzheimer/README.md

 #Methods

+Here is a detailed summary of the methods and analysis steps from the report on investigating Alzheimer's disease risk factors:

 Data Loading and Preparation

-The dataset is loaded into R using read.csv()
+- The dataset is loaded into R using read.csv()
-Missing values are removed with na.omit()
+- Missing values are removed with na.omit()
-Categorical columns like gender are converted to numeric formats Invalid rows like 'Converted' are removed
+- Categorical columns like gender are converted to numeric formats
+- Invalid rows like 'Converted' are removed

 Exploratory Data Analysis

-Summary statistics generated to describe all variables Visualizations created:
+- Summary statistics generated to describe all variables
+- Visualizations created:
-Boxplot for age vs disease group
+  - Boxplot for age vs disease group
-Bar plot for SES vs cognitive score
+  - Bar plot for SES vs cognitive score

 Clustering Analysis

-K-means clustering applied with k=2 to find natural groupings in data Data preprocessed by converting categorical disease label to numeric Cluster plot generated to visualize clustering results Logistic Regression
+- K-means clustering applied with k=2 to find natural groupings in data
+- Data preprocessed by converting categorical disease label to numeric
+- Cluster plot generated to visualize clustering results

+Logistic Regression

-Multiple logistic regression used to predict disease status from risk factors Two models created - one with all variables, one with selected features Model accuracy checked, plots generated to assess fit Feature selection methods like stepwise used to reduce variables Conclusions
+- Multiple logistic regression used to predict disease status from risk factors
+- Two models created - one with all variables, one with selected features
+- Model accuracy checked, plots generated to assess fit
+- Feature selection methods like stepwise used to reduce variables

+Conclusions

-Key risk factors like age, gender, SES identified through analysis Limitations highlighted like small sample size
+- Key risk factors like age, gender, SES identified through analysis

-Key risk factors like age, gender, SES identified through analysis Limitations highlighted like small sample size
+- Limitations highlighted like small sample size

+In summary, the analysis follows a standard machine learning workflow - data preprocessing, exploratory analysis, clustering, predictive modeling with logistic regression, model evaluation and feature selection.
+The report highlights the important risk factors found while also noting limitations in the data and methodology.
+The steps could serve as a template for a typical machine learning analysis.